 Thousands of nutritionally balanced meals are provided each year to senior citizens in Cheboygan County through our senior citizen centers located in Cheboygan and Wolverine.
-Each center provides an opportunity for seniors to socialize and participate in various programs, activities and services while enjoying a delicious meal.
-Meals are offered five days per week for a suggested donation.
+Each center provides an opportunity for seniors to socialize & participate in various programs, activities and services while enjoying a delicious meal.
+Meals are offered five days per week for a suggested donation of $3.50 for those 60+.
+Under the age of 60, a set cost of $8.00 per meal is required.
+Both sites are open to the public for dining with no age restrictions.

-Each year, thousands of hot, nutritional, frozen, and liquid meals are delivered to the homebound seniors unable to prepare their own meals.
-As the meals are delivered each day, it allows us a way of checking on the frail and elderly to make sure they are safe.
+Each year, thousands of nutritional-balanced homemade meals (hot, frozen, liquid and shelf stable) are delivered to the homebound seniors unable to prepare their own meals.
+As the meals are delivered, it allows us a way of checking on the frail and elderly to make sure they are safe.

 Homemaking services are provided to seniors unable to perform household tasks such as light housekeeping, meal preparation, and shopping.